 It has a one-step footbrake, which is flip-flop friendly.
 This has become a pretty standard feature of full-size strollers, so nothing crazy there.

 Storage: another department where the Mockingbird shines!
 The underseat basket is… major!
 Much like that of the Vista, it is vast and spacious.
 I can fit my diaper bag and a couple of grocery bags down there.
 In fact, it can hold up to 25 lbs of stuff, which is impressive.
 This is great for city dwellers whose stroller also doubles as a shopping cart and car.

 The basket also has a detachable cover, which is very smart.
 Put the cover on when you want to make sure your belongings stay put; pull it down to access them from either the back or the front.

-The new direct-to-consumer Mockingbird stroller is a complete package for an awesome price.
+The direct-to-consumer Mockingbird double stroller is a complete package for an awesome price.
 It’s got the looks and the smarts.
 We love the cleanable footrest, the giant, sturdy storage basket, and the breathable sunshade that provides full coverage (as well as a custom print).
-Being a sturdy, full-sized stroller, it’s not lightweight or compact, but neither are most full-sized strollers.
-We feel this stroller is a bargain next to the UPPABaby Vista ($350 vs. $899), but note that it doesn’t become a double stroller (yet) nor does it come standard with a bassinet.
-Mockingbird does, however, have a 30-day return policy if you are not satisfied.
+Being a sturdy, full-sized stroller, it’s not lightweight or compact, but neither are most convertible strollers.
+We feel this stroller is a bargain next to the UPPABaby Vista ($395 vs. $899).
+The company offers a 30-day return policy if you are not satisfied.
 In short: if you want a lux, full-featured stroller for a fraction of the price, yes — consider the Mockingbird.